programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```
 The `GeoJsonTooltip()` method allows us to extract and display data in the `properties` dictionary in the floating information box.

+## Add data to the Choropleth map's "property" dictionary

 Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have the data we want to display.
 But we can add it by iterating over the GeoJSON data, finding the information in our `map_df` dataframe, and adding it to the GeoJSON properties dictionary.
 Here's how to do this:
 1. Create a `map_data_lookup` dataframe that uses FIPS as its index.
 This will facilitate searching for each county's FIPS number and extract data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
 1. Iterate over the GeoJSON data and add new property variables with data from the `map_df` dataframe.